 AI facial recognition technologies have helped in the field of security.
 But that’s not all, companies can assess employees’ moods as well.
+Expert analysts identified the best AI companies leading artificial intelligence research and driving innovation for staff.
 A happy employee is likely to be productive.

 Those who are unhappy or have low morale will have challenges performing.
 Identifying such employees allows the company to take proactive steps.
 High employee turnover can be expensive for the business.